peaceemenike/peaceemenike/README.md

 ### 👩‍💻 About Me
 - 🔹 I’m a Data Scientist & Content Creator
-- 🎥 YouTube: Start Practicing (2k+ learners)
+- 👨‍💻 I’m a Data Engineer and Content Creator working remotely in the United States and also a PhD Researcher in Artificial Intelligence $ Systems Intelligent at UDLAP
+- 🎥 I run the YouTube channel TechOnline with Peace with 2k+ learners
-- ⚙️ Big Data, Airflow, Spark, AWS, Data Pipelines
+- 🛠️ Tech topics I explore: Big Data, Airflow, Spark, Scala, AWS, Data Pipelines
+- 📚 I simplify complex concepts like Python, Matlab, and Excel for all levels
-- 📩 Reach out: your@email.com
+- 📩 Reach out: emenikepeace77@gmail.com

 <br clear="right"/>